- 2014-15 CVCE Approved Eight-Semester Plan

 Basic courses in engineering science prepare students for the required passage of the Fundamentals of Engineering (FE) examination, the first step toward licensure as an Engineer Intern (EI) or Professional Engineer (PE).
 Construction engineering and management courses prepare students for the required passage of theÂ Construction FundamentalsÂ (CF) examination, the first step toward becoming an Associate Constructor (AC) orÂ Certified Professional Constructor (CPC).

 Students seeking a Bachelor of Science Degree in Civil and Construction Engineering must pass each required CNMG course with a grade of C or higher.
-The degree requires at least 48 credit hours of engineering courses, and at least 32 credit hours of mathematics and laboratory science courses.Â For graduation, a grade point average of 2.00 or above is required in these engineering, mathematics, and science courses, and aÂ cumulative grade point average of 2.00 or above is required for all work completed at UALR.
+The degree requires at least 48 credit hours of engineering courses, and at least 32 credit hours of mathematics and laboratory science courses.Â For graduation, a grade point average of 2.00 or above is required for all engineering, mathematics, and science courses, and aÂ cumulative grade point average of 2.00 or above is required for all work completed at UALR.

 A minor is not required for the civil and construction engineering degree.